cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 In `Blind` the client generates a blinded element and blinding data.
 The server computes the POPRF evaluation in `Evaluate` over the client's blinded element, and public information `info`.
-In `Finalize` the client unblinds the server response and produces a byte array corresponding to POPRF output.
+In `Finalize` the client unblinds the server response and produces the POPRF output.

 In the verifiable mode of the protocol, the server additionally computes a proof in Evaluate.
 The client verifies this proof using the server's